Arthur-Kerensa/arthur-kerensa.github.io/setup-wiki.md

 ### Inital Digital Ocean Setup
 - Navigate to https://www.digitalocean.com/
 - Create an account, verify email, connect twitter, google and github accounts, fill out profile and add payment method.
+- If you don't have github, google, and twitter accounts, make them now.
 - Create an SSH key and add it to the Digital Ocean console.
 - Start by creating an instance running Ubuntu 16.04 x64.
 - Create another identical instance. (mirror all actions to keep it indentical)